 Hearing Impaired Supporters

 Hearing impaired supporters can purchase tickets for all parts of the stadium.
 Ticket Office staff can assist with the purchase of tickets for personal callers on or before a matchday.
-Designated windows have hearing loops fitted.
+Designated windows two, four, six and eight have hearing loops fitted.
 Buying tickets in advance is advisable.